Best Reading Programs for Self-Contained Classrooms

 *****4.5

-Best for: Teachers serving students with extensive support needs who need highly accessible shared reading and custom functional texts
+Best for: Teachers serving students with extensive support needs who need accessible shared reading, AAC participation, and custom functional texts

 Pros

-• +Teachers can create custom books tied to classroom themes, routines, and functional vocabulary
+• +Teachers can create or select books tied to routines, interests, community vocabulary, and IEP goals

 Cons

-• -Does not provide a full systematic reading curriculum
+• -Does not provide a full systematic phonics or comprehension sequence

 Lexia Core5 Reading